-After the initial shock of a car accident, another shock hits you: the steep increase in the cost of auto insurance.
-If you have an at-fault accident that results in a claim, your insurance premiums may rise by 30% to 40% over the next three to five years.
-So you’ll be paying a lot more — unless you have accident forgiveness.
+After the initial shock of a car accident, another bolt of lightning hits you: The steep increase in the cost of auto insurance.
+If you have an at-fault accident that results in a claim, your insurance premiums can rise substantially.
+That can put a huge dent in your budget and wallet — unless your auto insurance policy includes accident forgiveness.

 How Accident Forgiveness Works

-Not if you have accident forgiveness car insurance.
+But not if you have accident forgiveness car insurance!
 If you do, then your insurance company won’t count this incident on your driving record when they’re calculating your premiums at renewal.
 What a relief!
-There are a few things you should know, however:

 - If your accident involves a DUI or DWI, then your insurance company isn’t going to overlook the incident.
-Your rates will still go up, and probably by a lot.
+Accident forgiveness is null and void, and your insurance rates will increase.

-- Your rates may still increase, even with accident forgiveness, because you’ll lose any safe-driver or no-claims discounts you had.
+- Even with accident forgiveness, your rates may still increase because you’ll lose any no-claims or good driver discounts you had.

 - Accident forgiveness applies only to your future insurance premiums, not to any other costs.
-If your own vehicle is damaged, for example, you’ll still have to pay the deductible for your collision insurance.
+If you damage your vehicle, you still have to pay the deductible for your collision insurance.

 - The accident remains on your official driving record.
-If you switch insurers, they’ll still consider it when they’re setting your premium.
+If you switch insurers, they will still consider the accident when setting your premium.